OpenStudioCorp/Descriptor/README.md

 ## Disclaimer

-Descriptor is a research project and is not intended for production use.
+Descriptor is currently in development and is nowhere near finished to call stable.

 you can use it but right now, since it's in very early stages. it's best to wait till a stable release is made.

+## Setup
+rustup target add x86_64-unknown-none rustup component add rust-src rustup component add llvm-tools-preview